Mottos of Francoist Spain: Si eres español, habla español (If you're Spanish, speak Spanish)

 The motto 'Speak the language of the empire' was also employed, as instructed by a poster once displayed in the courtyard of the University of Barcelona.
 This motto was possibly inspired by Antonio de Nebrija, who wrote in 1492 that "Language was always a companion of the empire" in Gramática castellana, the first work dedicated to the Spanish language and its rules.

 These mottos were used above all in Catalonia in order to discourage the use of Catalan after the region was taken over by Franco's army in the final stage of the Civil War (Barcelona was taken on 26 January 1939), and were also used in the postwar period.

 Rusia es culpable (Russia is guilty)

 This slogan is taken from the speech Ramón Serrano Suñer made on 23 June 1941, the day after Germany invaded the Soviet Union (known as Operation Barbarossa), in which he blames Stalin's communist Russia for the Spanish Civil War, and encourages the support of Hitler's Nazi Germany in their fight against them.
 The quote was printed in newspapers and employed by the anti-Soviet movement which created the Blue Division, formed by volunteers and incorporated into the German army.
 These volunteers were believed not to affect or compromise Spain's official position of neutrality (although Franco favoured the Axis powers).
-Eventually, pressure from the Western powers forces Franco's government to withdraw the division.
+Eventually, pressure from the Western powers forced Franco's government to withdraw the division.

 Russia is guilty!
 Guilty for our civil war.
 Guilty for the death of José Antonio.
 History demands that Russia be exterminated, as does Europe's future...